tidy-finance/website/docs/21_WRDS.md

   )
 ```

 Before we close this chapter, let us look at an interesting descriptive statistic of our data.
 As the book value of equity plays a crucial role in many asset pricing applications, it is interesting to know for how many of our stocks this information is available.
-Hence, the figure below plots the share of securities with book equity values for each exchange.
+Hence, Figure 3.5 plots the share of securities with book equity values for each exchange.
 It turns out that the coverage is pretty bad for AMEX- and NYSE-listed stocks in the 60s but hovers around 80% for all periods thereafter.
 We can ignore the erratic coverage of securities that belong to the other category since there is only a handful of them anyway in our sample.\index{Exchange!NYSE}\index{Exchange!AMEX}\index{Exchange!NASDAQ}

 ```r